How to Negotiate Salary for Your Next Career Move

 Your Network Is Essential

-Gain insight by speaking to colleagues who have been in similar roles or reaching out via professionals networks in addition to brainstorming members within professional organizations.
+Gain insight by speaking to acquaintances who have had similar positions, or contacting them via professionally-oriented networks as well as brainstorming members of professional organizations.

-Time spent preparing for any meeting is time well spent.
-You’ll feel much more confident in making your case if you are prepared with a specific set of talking points outlined prior to the time.
+Preparing for a negotiation is always well spent.
+You’ll be more confident when giving your argument if you have a clearly defined set of talk points that you have outlined prior to the time.

-Here are some examples of things you could consider when negotiating your salary:
+Here are some instances of items you might consider to include in your salary negotiation:

 - The results and accomplishments